brentp/totable/README.rst

 Col
 ===

-`Col`_ as sent to the select method makes it easy to do queries on a database the format is Col(colname) == 'Fred' where colname is one of the keys in the dictionary items in the database. or can use kwargs to select()
+`Col`_, as sent to the select method makes it easy to do queries on a database the format is Col(colname) == 'Fred' where colname is one of the keys in the dictionary items in the database. or can use kwargs to select()
 ::